The History of QVCC

 Quinebaug, a native American word meaning “crazy river”, refers to the meandering river that flows through northeastern Connecticut.

-QVCC enrolls some 1,500 credit and 2,000 non-credit students and offers a wide range of degree and certificate programs for people of all ages and backgrounds.
+QVCC enrolls some 1,200 credit and 2,000 non-credit students and offers a wide range of degree and certificate programs for people of all ages and backgrounds.
+In 2007, the campus expanded to include a 30,000 West Wing of classrooms, SPIROL art gallery, bookstore, faculty offices, and community room.